kubeflow/manifests/stacks/openshift/application/oidc-authservice-for-appid/README.md

 ## How to use

-1. Create the namespace `istio-system` if you don't have it:
+1. Create the namespace `istio-system` if not exist:
 ```SHELL
 kubectl create namespace istio-system
 ```